dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 ```
 where the arguments are:
 - `insn_off`: Identifies the instruction being relocated, such as one that sets a register to a specific value.
-- `type_id`: References BTF (BPF Type Format) metadata, which describes the layout of the target kernel structure.
+- `type_id`: References BTF (BPF Type Format) metadata, which describes the layout of the kernel structure.
 - `access_str_off`: Specifies how a particular field is accessed relative to the structure.
 ::

-This metadata is recorded in BPF Type Format (BTF).
+This metadata is recorded in [BPF Type Format (BTF)](https://docs.ebpf.io/concepts/btf/).

 ## BPF Type Format (BTF)

-To understand how this metadata looks like, let's build and run the program from `ebpf-labs-advanced` directory, using:
+To understand how this metadata looks like, let's build and run the program from `ebpf-labs-advanced/lab2` directory, using:
 ```bash
 go generate
 go build